mzazon/awesome-cloud-projects/aws/managing-files-with-web-interfaces/managing-files-with-web-interfaces.md

 5. **Create Access Grant for Test User**:

    Access grants define specific permissions for users or groups to access S3 resources.
-This step demonstrates how to grant fine-grained access control, allowing users to read and write files within specific S3 prefixes while maintaining security boundaries.
+This step demonstrates how to grant fine-grained access control, allowing users to read and write files within specific S3 prefixes while maintaining security boundaries and implementing zero-trust access principles.

    ```bash
    # Create an access grant for the test user